rand-projects/fisb-decode/docs/source/document.rst

 data from the FAA and World Magnetic Model to add location information to PIREPs,  METARs, TAFs, and wind forecasts.

-The first step in getting harvest running is to install MongoDb.
+The first step in getting harvest running is to install MongoDB.
 Download and install the
 `community version <https://www.mongodb.com/try/download/community>`_
 for your platform.
 Follow the